-May is Skin Cancer Awareness Month, and with the warmer weather finally here, you may be ready to enjoy some time outdoors.
+With warmer weather, you may be ready to enjoy some time outdoors.
 But before you do, it’s essential to take some steps to protect your skin from the harmful effects of ultraviolet (UV) radiation.

 About 90% of nonmelanoma skin cancers are associated with UV radiation from the sun.
-Therefore, Skin Cancer Awareness Month is a great time to remind our patients of the ways to reduce their risk of developing skin cancer and the importance of getting an annual skin exam.
+Therefore, we want to remind our patients of the ways to reduce their risk of developing skin cancer and the importance of getting an annual skin exam.

 3 Ways To Reduce Your Risk of Skin Cancer

 With 1 in 5 Americans developing skin cancer by the time they reach 70, the risk of skin cancer is relatively high.
 Thankfully, there are steps you may take to lower your risk.

 While limited exposure to the sun has many benefits, such as the production of vitamin D, too much sun may be detrimental to your health.
 Having five or more sunburns doubles your risk of melanoma, a deadly form of skin cancer.

 To avoid sunburn and the harmful effects of UV radiation, be sure to protect yourself from the sun when outdoors.
 Using a sunscreen with SPF 30 or higher is a great way to shield your skin from the sun.
 In fact, daily use of an SPF 30 sunscreen may reduce your risk of squamous cell carcinoma by about 40% and melanoma by 50%.

 Moreover, if you are planning a day out in the sun, it might be a good idea to wear a wide-brimmed hat and sunglasses to help protect your eyes, nose, lips, and ears.
 If you are at the beach or pool, be sure to reapply sunscreen every two hours.
 You may need to apply sunscreen more often if you are swimming or sweating.